How to monitor Python Applications with Prometheus

 Prometheus inherits these assumptions, so Prometheus assumes that one target is a single multi-threaded process.
 Prometheus’s client libraries also assume that metrics come from various libraries and subsystems, in multiple threads of execution, running in a shared address space.

-To get started, sign up for the MetricFire free trial, where you can start using Prometheus in our platform and try out what you learn from this article.
+To get started, sign up for the MetricFire free trial, where you can start using our Prometheus alternative on our platform and try out what you learn from this article.

 Problems with integrating Prometheus into Python WSGI applications